brandur/sorg/content/drafts/redis-cell.md

 Let's look at a simple example of this safety in action.
-The Redis module API provides certain functions to allocate memory inside of Redis, and in the default mode operation, modules are tasked with freeing any memory that they allocate in this way.
+The Redis module API provides certain functions to allocate memory inside of Redis, and in the default mode of operation, modules are tasked with freeing any memory that they allocate in this way.
 So if `RedisModule_CreateString` is invoked to create a new string, a call to `RedisModule_FreeString` is expected eventually to free it.

-In Rust, I wrap such a string with a higher level type so that I don't have to work directly with C-level strings:
+In Rust, I wrap theses string with a higher level type so that I don't have to work with them directly:

 ``` rust
 pub struct RedisString {